 Stakeholders are selected based on their insight and impact

 Crafted to produce actionable insights and real outcomes

 The experience is shaped to expose key contradictions and gaps, co-develop solutions, and attach specific leaders to next steps

 This engaging learning experience is laid out over an appropriate amount of time

 Large-group facilitation fosters efficient relationship development, deeply informed multi-stakeholder insights, and many hands to the emerging tasks

 In addition to our Annual Meeting and our bi-weekly members-only sessions, CAF develops experiences around major challenges in ecosystems, including regional, industry, and thematic ecosystems.
-Prior examples include the LA Innovation Forum and Bridging the Gap: Materials Giants & Startups.
+Prior examples include the LA Innovation Forum and Bridging the Gap: Materials Giants & Startups, and the Circular Economy.

-In the works: Sessions on the – Circular/Transformative Economy, Back Office in Healthcare, Future of Work, Back to Site, Radical Collaboration, Fragile Infrastructure, and Transformational Technology and Systems Thinking, to name a few!
-CAF also provides regular opportunities for serendipitous encounters through our bi-weekly Water Cooler events, open to all.
+In the works: Sessions on the – Innovation Process Acceleration, Back Office in Healthcare, Future of Work, Back to Site, Radical Collaboration, Fragile Infrastructure, and Transformational Technology and Systems Thinking, to name a few!
+CAF also provides regular opportunities for serendipitous encounters through our monthly Water Cooler events, open to all.

 Los Angeles Innovation Forum